TheZebra.com is a privately owned website that publishes unbiased rates and carrier information for consumer benefit. Learn More

 State Farm is an affordable option after a hit-and-run.
-State Farm increases rates by just $315, $313 less than the average among other major insurance companies.
-Rate increases after a DUI ($572) and a license suspension ($483) are less expensive than the cost increase after a hit-and-run.
+State Farm increases rates by just $243, $349 less than the average among other major insurance companies.
+Rate increases after a DUI ($485 every six months) and a license suspension ($455) are less expensive than the cost increase after a hit-and-run.

 The definition of reckless driving can vary by state.
 In general, it is described as driving with a general disregard for the rules of the road and other drivers — and it comes with a pretty hefty fine.
-On average, a reckless driving charge will raise your six-month premium by nearly $576.
+On average, a reckless driving charge will raise your six-month premium by over $450.

-State Farm is the second-cheapest company for drivers without violations and the cheapest after a reckless driving charge.
-State Farm has a six-month premium of $967 – a $311 post-violation increase.
-If you have a reckless driving charge on your record, consider Progressive, GEICO, and State Farm in your search for an auto insurance policy.
+If you don't qualify for USAA — the cheapest insurance company after a reckless driving violation — State Farm is the second-cheapest insurer.
+State Farm has a six-month premium of $906 — a $230 post-violation increase.
+If you have a reckless driving charge on your record, consider USAA, State Farm and Progressive in your search for an auto insurance policy.

 If you have a clean driving record, review our analysis of auto insurance coverage options for good drivers.

-GEICO is the cheapest company for adding a teen driver to your policy, with State Farm second-cheapest.
+USAA is the cheapest company for adding a teen driver to your policy, with Nationwide coming in as second-cheapest.
 Bear in mind, the data above was generated by averaging the projected premium for a teen male driver and a teen female driver.
 A male teenager, on average, costs $239 more in annual premium than a female driver.
 This is because of the additional risk presented by a young male driver compared to a female driver.
-GEICO is the cheapest insurer for a family with either a female or a male teen driver.

 To find the cheapest auto insurance for teen drivers, consult our guides:

-If you have bad credit, you should consider GEICO and Nationwide in your search.
-This is especially true considering the average cost of insurance for drivers with "bad credit" is $247 more expensive than premiums for those the "excellent" group.
-If you have excellent credit, GEICO is $144 cheaper than the average for that credit group.
+If you have bad credit, you should consider Nationwide and GEICO in your search.
+This is especially important considering the average cost of insurance for drivers with "bad credit" can be over $1,500 more expensive annually than premiums for those the "excellent" group.
+If you have excellent credit, GEICO is $70 cheaper than the average for that credit group.

 For more information related to car insurance and your credit score, see our related articles: